Kgalagadi Camping: The Essential Guide inc Video

 • Mabua 4 is further away from the other pans and has a good view too.
 It also had a shower cubicle and closed-door drop toilet rather than the normal timber open-plan circular frames.
 No water was running at that site though.

-Mabuasehube (Mabua) Campsite Experience
+Mabuasehube (Mabua) Campsite Experience: Lion in Camp

 mabua-lion-on-his-back-sleeping-in-camp

-Our early evening visitor taking a nap – obviously very relaxed
+Our early evening visitor taking a nap – obviously very relaxed ©Lifejourney4two

 We camped at Mabua Campsite No.2, with views across the bare clay pan.
 Very different to Mpaya Pan.

-Although the Mabuasehube Pan doesn’t attract masses of wildlife, we saw a few gemsbok, springbok and wildebeest licking the ground which is rich in minerals.
+Although the Mabuasehube Pan doesn’t attract masses of wildlife, we saw a few gemsbok, springbok and wildebeest licking the ground, which is rich in minerals.

 The Mabua waterhole was empty, which was a shame and therefore made this pan less attractive to the wildlife.